By Lydia Flier, 2010 PIH Summer Intern

 In an effort to break the related cycles of disease and poverty, Partners in Health (PIH) has responded to the needs of these children at many of our sites, for example, by providing food packages and covering school fees so that they can finish their education.
 PIH runs programs for Orphans and Vulnerable Children (OVC) at our three African sites: Rwanda, Lesotho, and Malawi.

 In 2007, UNICEF estimated that Rwanda was home to more than one million orphans.
 Inshuti Mu Buzima (IMB), PIH’s sister organization in Rwanda, assists more than 700 orphans and vulnerable children.
 Some of the orphans’ parents died of HIV or other illness at IMB facilities, while many others have been identified as needing assistance in concert with the Rwanda National HIV Associations Network and the local social affairs departments.

 Additionally, IMB offers older children vocational training in sewing, carpentry, and welding – skills that give young people the possibility of supporting themselves and their families.
-Approximately 65 children graduated from IMB’s vocational programs in 2010.
+Approximately 65 children graduated from IMB’s vocational programs this past semester.